thiswillbeyourgithub/wdoc/docs/source/index.rst

 wdoc documentation
 ==================

-This is the documentation for [wdoc](https://github.com/thiswillbeyourgithub/wdoc), a sophisticated RAG system made by [a medical student](https://github.com/thiswillbeyourgithub).
+This is the documentation for `wdoc <https://github.com/thiswillbeyourgithub/wdoc>`, a sophisticated RAG system made by `a medical student <https://github.com/thiswillbeyourgithub>`.

 Below the table of content is the content of the `README.md`, followed by the content of `wdoc/docs/USAGE.md` (i.e. what you see when you run `uvx wdoc --help`).